 Christine Grady, RN, PhD

-Dr. Grady has authored more than 125 papers, authored or edited several books, and has lectured widely on ethical issues in clinical research and clinical care, HIV disease, and nursing.
-She is an attending on the Bioethics Consultation service, an IRB and DSMB member, and a member of several editorial boards.
-She holds a B.S. in nursing and biology from Georgetown University, a M.S.N. in community health nursing from Boston College, and a Ph.D. in philosophy from Georgetown.
+Dr. Grady has authored more than 175 papers in the biomedical and bioethics literature and authored or edited several books, including The Oxford Textbook of Clinical Research Ethics.
+She served from 2010-2017 as a Commissioner on the President's Commission for the Study of Bioethical Issues.
+She is an elected fellow of the Hastings Center and of the American Academy of Nursing, a senior research fellow at the Kennedy Institute of Ethics and an elected member of the National Academy of Medicine.
+She serves as an attending on the Bioethics Consultation service, an IRB and DSMB member, and a member of several editorial boards.
+She holds a B.S. in nursing and biology from Georgetown University, a M.S.N. in community health nursing from Boston College, and a Ph.D. in philosophy from Georgetown University.

 NOTE: PDF documents require the free Adobe Reader.